hhlp/vmware-secureboot-sign-linux/README.md

 1. Run only Once:
 * First run `gen-key.sh` then reboot to approve the key into your system

-2. After rebooting or After New Kernel Install:
+2. After rebooting or After New Kernel Install an Login into the new Kernel:
 * run `sign.sh`

 # Note